nishu3210/Yelp_data_challenge/README.md

 Final Code Files:
 Task1:
-Task2: Yelp-Collaborative Filtering.ipynb
+Task2: Yelp_Collaborative Filtering.ipynb

 Initial Files not to be used for evaluation:
-1. Yelp 2.ipynb
+1. Yelp_2.ipynb
-2. Yelp 3.ipynb
+2. Yelp_3.ipynb